Benefactor - Mentor - Investor (BMI)

 Our fragmented communities need lots of help.
 Generous supporters who find they are able to provide useful goods or skills to benefit our trainees, such as clothing, technology or helping with cooking or transport.

-With much appreciation and thanks to all our sponsors for their ongoing support.
+With much appreciation for the support from our sponsors.
 Our work could not progress without it.